Skip to main content

 What are the best suburbs near Houston?

-Frisco, Plano, Southlake, and McKinney consistently rank among the best suburbs for families due to top-rated schools, low crime, and strong property values.
-For commuters, Irving/Las Colinas, Richardson, and Coppell offer shorter drives to major employers.
+Katy, Sugar Land, The Woodlands, and Pearland consistently rank among the best suburbs for families, with top-rated schools, low crime, and strong property values.
+For commuters, Cypress, Friendswood, and League City balance space with shorter drives to major employment centers like the Energy Corridor, the Texas Medical Center, and the Galleria.

 How long is the commute from Houston suburbs to downtown?